 What is digital radio?

-Digital radio is the transmission and reception of sound that has been processed using technology comparable to that used in compact disc (CD) players.
-In short, a digital radio transmitter processes sounds into patterns of numbers, or "digits"– hence the term "digital radio."
+Digital radio is the transmission and reception of sound processed into patterns of numbers, or "digits" – hence the term "digital radio."
 In contrast, traditional analog radios process sounds into patterns of electrical signals that resemble sound waves.

 Digital radio reception is more resistant to interference and eliminates many imperfections of analog radio transmission and reception.
 There may be some interference to digital radio signals, however, in areas that are distant from a station's transmitter.
 FM digital radio can provide clear sound comparable in quality to CDs, and AM digital radio can provide sound quality equivalent to that of standard analog FM.